Wings, Waves & Woods, Deer-Isle, Stonington: The festival resumes in 2021, with a reduced schedule of COVID-compliant walks and virtual events.

 Hikes, Puffin trips, Sightseeing Boat Trips, Sunset Cruises, Expert Lectures.
 Join us in the Cobscook Bay area of Down East Maine for a special birding experience during spring migration and the breeding season.
 You'll have a wealth of opportunities to see many bird species in their special habitats.
 The Annual Down East Spring Birding Festival provides a unique experience in "the real Maine" where birders can observe a great variety of birds in diverse natural environments.
 The festival offers birders various self-guided explorations as well as professionally guided hikes, boat tours, and presentations led by area experts.

-Acadia Birding Festival: Acadia National Park and beyond: 2021 registrations open April 6th.
+Acadia Birding Festival: Acadia National Park and beyond: 2021 registrations now open.
 The Acadia Birding Festival is Maine's 1st bird watching

 festival, established in 1998.
 Nationally famous speakers are featured every year, to be announced.
 Participate for a special and educational birding experience during spring migration and the breeding season, with a wealth of opportunities to see many bird species in their unique habitats.